neurophysik/jitcdde/docs/index.rst

 * `Mackey–Glass with Jumps <https://github.com/neurophysik/jitcdde/blob/master/examples/mackey_glass_jump.py>`_ shows how to use the `jump` method.

 * `Simple Neutral <https://github.com/neurophysik/jitcdde/blob/master/examples/simple_neutral.py>`_ and `Neutral <https://github.com/neurophysik/jitcdde/blob/master/examples/simple_neutral.py>`_ show how to implement neutral DDES.
 The latter additionally shows how to optimise a DDE with many redundant delay requests, making it considerably faster.

 * If you want to have input that cannot be expressed in a simple function, you can use `jitcdde_input <https://jitcdde.rtfd.io#input>`_ or use a callback (see the next point). `This example <https://github.com/neurophysik/jitcdde/blob/master/examples/data_input.py>`_ demonstrates how to use this.

 * If you want to call a Python function within the derivative, use the `callback_functions` argument. `This example <https://github.com/neurophysik/jitcdde/blob/master/examples/sunflower_callback.py>`_ demonstrates how to use this.

+* If you want to do some sort of event detection, the best way is to use `get_state`, and use the features of `CubicHermiteSplines <https://chspy.readthedocs.io>`_ to determine the time of events as precisely as you need them.
+As the interpolant has the same error as the integration, you won’t gain a much better event location by integrating again at a finer step size.
+Note in particulary, that you can truncate the result, allowing you to start a fresh integration at the precise point of the event.

 Command reference
 -----------------